tommyj0/RV32-CPU/README.md

 ## Notes

 Pipeline registers are typically at the end of stages.
-Might tweak this to put them in top, would be more elegant, but requires more code.
+Might tweak this to put them in cpu, would be more elegant having the stage modules as combinational only.

+VGA Timings are taken from this website: [VGA Signal Timings](http://www.tinyvga.com/vga-timing)